 There may be occasions in school when either a pupil or an adult receives an offensive, abusive or inappropriate message or accidentally accesses upsetting or abusive material.
-When such a situation occurs, the pupil or adult must report the incident immediately to the first available member of staff, the DSL, or the Headteacher.
+When such a situation occurs, the pupil or adult must report the incident immediately to the first available member of staff, the DSP, (the Headteacher).
 Where such an incident may lead to significant harm, safeguarding procedures should be followed.
-The school takes the reporting of such incidents seriously and where judged necessary, the DSL will refer details to social care or the police.
+The school takes the reporting of such incidents seriously and where judged necessary, the DSP will refer details to social care or the police.